 I’ve seen plenty of examples of medical writing innovation in the face of COVID-19 already, including writers who are:

-- Successfully pitching COVID-19 stories, including this recent one from Health Writer Hub student Dr Marwa Saleh about COVID-19 and medical professional burnout
+- Successfully pitching COVID-19 stories to websites that accept health article pitches, including this recent one from Health Writer Hub student Dr Marwa Saleh about COVID-19 and medical professional burnout

 - Proposing to write COVID-19 news, blogs and columns for brands and businesses